ElOceanografo/ProbabilisticEchoInversion.jl/docs/src/index.md

 ### Bayesian Inverse Modeling

 One way to address these challenges is to implement the inverse problem as a Bayesian statistical model.
 Like all inversion methods, a Bayesian approach handles species mixtures, uses all available frequencies, and extends naturally to broadband signals.
 However, it has a few distinct advantages.
-The priors required for a Bayesian model provide a rigorous way to incorporate assumptions, ecological knowledge, and/or information from direct sampling.
+The priors required for a Bayesian model provide a rigorous way to incorporate assumptions, ecological knowledge, and/or data from direct sampling.
 Good priors provide the inverse model with additional information, improving the quality of the solution and allowing even underdetermined problems to be solved.
 Bayesian models can incorporate multiple sources of uncertainty and propagate them through to the solution, increasing the robustness ofthe results: a well-specified model should not produce solutions that are simultaneously wrong and confident.